rajikaimal/readdir.dev/posts/falcon.md

 ---
 title: "falcon"
-publish_date: 2022-10-25
+publish_date: 2023-10-25
 ---

-[falcon](https://github.com/rajikaimal/falcon) is a static generator running on Bun.
-Currently it's a work in progress.
-The goal of this project is to experiment how Bun performs with static site generation compared to other existing solutions.
+[falcon](https://github.com/rajikaimal/falcon) 🚀 is a static generator running on Bun.
+Currently it's a work in progress. 🚧 The goal of this project is to experiment how Bun performs with static site generation compared to other existing solutions.

 The implementation isn't novel.
 Many of the APIs are directly inspired by Remix, and Next.js.

 ## Routing

-- Routing is filed based.
+- File based router.
-- Currently it supports top level routing with layouts.
+- Currently supports top level routing with layouts.
 - Roadmap includes nested routes as well.
 - Every page comes under `/pages` directory.

 ```
 interface Props {
+  styles: any;
   data: {
     phone: number;
   };